-Salma Hayek Posts Sizzling Video Clips From ‘From Dusk Till Dawn’ On Instagram
+Salma Hayek Posts Sizzling Video Clips From 'From Dusk Till Dawn' On Instagram

 "Way more than a good hair day," remarked one fan, referencing Hayek's hashtags.

-Recently, The Inquisitr reported that Hayek is currently working on some filming reshoots for an unidentified project.
+Recently, The Inquisitr reported that Hayek is currently working on reshoots for an unidentified project.